Home Programming Python vs Rust: Performance, Safety, and When to Use Each

 Where Python Struggles

-Rust: The New Systems Programming Powerhouse
+Rust: A Modern Systems Programming Language

-Rust’s memory model is built around three rules that the compiler enforces:
+Rust’s memory model is built around three rules that the compiler enforces.

-- Every value has exactly one owner.
+1. Every value has exactly one owner.

-- When the owner goes out of scope, the value is automatically freed.
+3. When the owner goes out of scope, the value is automatically freed.

 // Rust ownership example — this won't compile